Madison GardnerPosted January 20, 2026

 Even small coding errors can have a big financial impact.
 With nearly one-fifth of all medical claims being denied—many due to coding mistakes—accuracy is non-negotiable.
 Every denied claim means delayed revenue and extra administrative work to appeal or resubmit.
 Accurate coding ensures you get paid fairly for the services you provide, protecting your practice’s bottom line.
 It all starts with clear and thorough documentation.
 When providers clearly document what was done for the patient, it gives your billing team the information they need to select the right codes and build a strong, defensible claim.
 This simple step is one of the best ways to support your practice’s financial health.

-Your Guide to the Most Common OB/GYN CPT Codes
+A Breakdown of Common OB/GYN CPT Codes

 Navigating the world of CPT codes can feel like learning a new language, but getting it right is essential for your practice’s financial health.
 Accurate coding ensures you’re properly reimbursed for the vital services you provide.
 Let’s walk through some of the most frequently used codes in obstetrics and gynecology, breaking them down by service type so you can apply them with confidence.

-Codes for Prenatal and Routine Visits
+Coding for Prenatal and Routine Care

 For routine office visits and preventive care, you’ll primarily use Evaluation and Management (E/M) codes.
 These codes, which range from 99202–99215, differentiate between new and established patients and reflect the complexity of the visit.
 For annual well-woman exams, you’ll turn to the preventive medicine codes, such as 99384–99397, which are determined by the patient’s age and status as a new or established patient.
 Getting these foundational codes right is the first step in a clean billing cycle.
 Proper documentation is key to supporting the level of service you bill for, ensuring your claims are justified and paid promptly.